archivesunleashed/aut-docs/Building-and-Running-Warcbase-Under-OS-X.md

 To run the spark shell, cd into the warcbase directory and run:
 `spark-shell --jars target/warcbase-0.1.0-SNAPSHOT-fatjar.jar`

+By default, command in spark-shell must be one-line.
+To run multi-line commands, type `:paste` in Spark shell to start a multi-line command, and Ctrl-D to finish the command.

-The following script* counts web pages by time:
+The following script counts web pages by time:
 ````
 import org.warcbase.spark.matchbox.ArcRecords
 import org.warcbase.spark.matchbox.ArcRecords._